Sanchez-Team/esp32-electricity-notifier/README.md

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at alexvolkov@email.cz

 ## Run Locally